-[155] The LTC Home says that the information at issue "clearly relates to its operations in the provisions of services to its residents and employees and is, as a result, commercial in nature."
+[145] The LTC Home says that the information at issue "clearly relates to its operations in the provisions of services to its residents and employees and is, as a result, commercial in nature."

-[156] While I accept that the LTC Home runs a commercial business, and I accept the information in the records relates to that business in a general sense, it does not automatically follow that all the information in the records at issue is commercial information for the purposes of section 17(1) of FIPPA.
-The content of each individual record must be examined to determine whether the information in it meets the definition of "commercial information."
+[146] While I accept that the LTC Home runs a commercial business, and I accept the information in the records relates to that business in a general sense, it does not automatically follow that all the information in the records at issue is commercial information for the purposes of section 17(1) of FIPPA.
+The content of each individual record must be examined to determine whether the information in it meets the definition of the types of information set out in Part 1 of the three-part test.

-[157] Order P-493 sets out the foundation for the meaning of "commercial" information.
+[147] Order P-493 sets out the foundation for the meaning of "commercial" information.
 In Order P-493, the Inquiry Officer explained that although previous orders had dealt with the issue of whether information is "commercial" information, no one definition had been adopted.
 She noted that: